PL-V/plv/_posts/2022-04-02-Emotet-unpacking.md

 It seems that our unpacked binary is missed and it should be fixed.
 ## Fixing

-To fix the unpacked binary there are several methods to do that, we will use `LordPE` to automate the fixing, so all we should do is to open LordPe and click on options, then uncheck `Wipe Relocation` and `Rebuild ImportTable` options, finally click on `normal` then `OK`
+To fix the unpacked binary there are several methods to do that, we will use `LordPE` to automate the fixing, so all we should do is to open LordPe and click on options, then uncheck `Wipe Relocation` and `Rebuild ImportTable` options, finally click on `normal` then `OK`.

 ![XDBG4](https://pl-v.github.io/plv/assets/Emotet-part1/Fixing/1.PNG){: width="700" height="300" }